firefart/msfpayloadgenerator/README.md

 After executing the main script start `webserver.py` in the output directory to download the files on the victim machine.

-Also be sure to start `msfconsole -x -r output/handler.rc` to create all necessary listeners.
+Also be sure to start `msfconsole -q -r output/handler.rc` to create all necessary listeners.